kitnato/neverquest/source/data/manual.md

 Sold by the [occultist](#occultist).

-While present in the [inventory](#inventory), automatically revives the character upon death.
+While present in the [inventory](#inventory), automatically revives you upon death.
 The item is consumed in the process.

 ## Masteries

-The panel on the left under the [character](#character).

-Using a particular piece of [gear](#gear) increases its associated mastery based on its type and class, determined by its rank.
+Using a particular piece of [gear](#gear) trains and increases its associated mastery.
 Acquiring a mastery to train requires the acquisition of its associated [skill](#skills).

-Each mastery starts at rank 0 and requires a certain amount of accumulated progress before the next rank is achieved.
+Each mastery starts at rank 0 and requires a certain amount of accumulated training progress before the next rank is achieved.

 ### Butchery